-- ensure advice from the Environment Agency is followed in making decisions on the suitability of new development, including as part of their consents licensing procedures. - 8.5 Recommendations for mitigation of potential impacts on Cefn Cribwr SAC are: - make sure water is used efficiently in all new development as part of implementing policies on sustainable construction (Appendix 11) - make sure there is capacity in waste water treatment facilities prior to occupation of any new development - avoid waste water runoff from hardstanding onto the SAC site, for instance through use of sustainable drainage systems - individual development proposals may need to be screened and assessed for their potential harm, in particular new or extended minerals workings - development around the designated patches needs to be managed to avoid impact on site connectivity - implementation of the LDP must not adversely impact on the execution of Core Management Plan actions - ensure advice from the Environment Agency is followed in making decisions on the suitability of new development, including as part of their consents licensing procedures. - 8.6 The LDP should set out in policy and supporting text the overriding importance that should be given to the protection of Natura 2000 sites.
+- ensure advice from Natural Resources Wales is followed in making decisions on the suitability of new development, including as part of their consents licensing procedures. - 8.5 Recommendations for mitigation of potential impacts on Cefn Cribwr SAC are: - make sure water is used efficiently in all new development as part of implementing policies on sustainable construction (Appendix 11) - make sure there is capacity in waste water treatment facilities prior to occupation of any new development - avoid waste water runoff from hardstanding onto the SAC site, for instance through use of sustainable drainage systems - individual development proposals may need to be screened and assessed for their potential harm, in particular new or extended minerals workings - development around the designated patches needs to be managed to avoid impact on site connectivity - implementation of the LDP must not adversely impact on the execution of Core Management Plan actions - ensure advice from Natural Resources Wales is followed in making decisions on the suitability of new development, including as part of their consents licensing procedures. - 8.6 The LDP should set out in policy and supporting text the overriding importance that should be given to the protection of Natura 2000 sites.
 These sites must be protected from harmful impacts of development (alone or in-combination) that would prevent the sites' conservation objectives being met.
 Only in exceptional circumstances will development be permitted significantly harmful impacts are identified. - 8.7 It may be necessary to adopt a precautionary approach to those Natura 2000 sites in and out of the County Borough that are reliant on maintained water levels.
-To help protect these areas the HRA screening suggests additional wording in policy ENV7 and supporting text relating to water supply and availability. - 8.8 All SAC sites will continue to be monitored by appropriate bodies.
+This has been reflected in changes to the supporting text of Policy SP4. - 8.8 All SAC sites will continue to be monitored by appropriate bodies.
 Where adverse impacts are shown to be occurring that are likely to be related to development growth there may need to be a re-screening of all relevant plan.
 Re-screening may include the Bridgend and neighbouring authorities LDP.
 Review of LDPs may then be necessary to avoid further adverse impacts, in exceptional circumstances this could include review of housing and employment growth and suitability of land allocation.
-Monitoring targets, indicators and trigger points for protected sites could be included as part of the LDP monitoring framework. - 8.9 The LDP should also clarify that the same level of protection will be given to Special Protection Areas and Ramsar sites that is given to SAC sites.
-These sites are all part of the Natura 2000 network. - 8.10 The plan should make clear that passing through LDP screening does not exempt development proposals undergoing project specific HRA including in-combination effects, if required.
-The LDP may need to make clear that where assessments can not ascertain that there will be no adverse effects progressing the development would not be in keeping with LDP policy and will not be permitted.
+Monitoring targets, indicators and trigger points for protected sites could be include as part of the LDP monitoring framework. - 8.9 The plan makes it clear that passing through LDP screening does not exempt individual development proposals undergoing project specific HRA including incombination effects, if required.
+The LDP is clear in stating that where assessments can not ascertain that there will be no adverse effects progressing the development would not be in keeping with LDP policy and will not be permitted.